Battle of Tzirallum: Background

-The battle
+Battle

 In spite of his marked numerical disadvantage, Licinius won a complete victory, shattering the eastern legions and reducing Maximinus to the inglorious expedient of flight.
 The greater discipline and experience of Licinius and his army contributed to the victory of the Illyrian legions.

 Aftermath

 After his defeat, Maximinus attempted to regroup, hoping to raise a new army with which to encounter Licinius; amongst other measures, he reversed his policy of persecuting Christians, which had only played to the favor of his rival.
 However, though his resources might have sufficed to prolong the war for a considerable time against Licinius, and the latter apparently hesitated to pursue him, hostilities terminated with Daza's death of disease in Tarsus, Cilicia, several months after Tzirallum.
 Upon his competitor's death, Licinius took over the eastern provinces without a struggle.

 As a result of this victory, and Constantine's against Maxentius, a new balance of power was formed in the empire, with west facing east.
-Ultimately, after two more civil wars in which Licinius was defeated, in 314 and 324, Constantine I would emerge as the sole and unchallenged ruler of the Roman Empire.
+Ultimately, after two more civil wars in which Licinius was defeated, in 317 and 324, Constantine I would emerge as the sole and unchallenged ruler of the Roman Empire.